Paulaverdugo/TC2005B_Team2/Videojuego/GDD.md

 Shadow Collective will be a rogue-lite top-down RPG.
 The player will choose at the beginning one of three cyborg classes: Cybergladiator, Codebreaker, and Ghostwalker.
 The Cybergladiator class will give the player super-human strength and fighting skill.
 The Codebreaker class will give the player the ability to control some of the technology remotely.
 And finally, the Ghostwalker will have technology that allows them to go undetected.

-The gameplay will focus on the player inflitrating the Nexus building, a tall tower with the final boss in the top floor.
+The gameplay will focus on the player inflitrating the Nexus building, a tall tower with the final boss on the top floor.
 Each floor will be a level with different objectives and mechanics.
 As the level progresses, or climbs the building, they will be given rewards like gadgets or upgrades from which they can choose and build their own character, simulating leveling-up.
 The boss will have different stages, with different mechanics, and the goal is to disconnect the power supply that keeps Nexus alive.
 (This gives a window for a sequel, since maybe before being disconnected, Nexus transfered itself into another computer).
 If the player dies, they will be allowed to keep their gadgets but they will have to start again from the first level.

 ### **Mindset**